-You or your family can say a special “thank you” by making a donation to the Valley Regional Hospital Foundation in honour of the staff member, physician, team or volunteer you wish to recognize.
+You or your family can say a special “thank you” by making a donation to our Grateful Patient & Family Program in honour of the staff member, physician, team or volunteer you wish to recognize.
 When the gift is received, the Foundation will acknowledge the person (or persons) with a specially designed pin they will wear proudly.

 Everett and Margaret Cook ~ Singing the Praises of Healthcare in Nova Scotia

 “We’ve received good care at all the hospitals we’ve been to in Nova Scotia” Everett confides, mentioning doctors, hospitals and various hospital departments.
 “We feel fortunate we can give back.
 We all have to use hospitals and when you really need the care, it is there.”